G429 FIELD GEOLOGY IN THE ROCKY MOUNTAINS

 The G429 curriculum is divided into two parts.
 The first part consists of closely supervised instruction with a 7:1 student:faculty ratio.
 A typical schedule for a week would run as follows: one to two days of close instruction (e.g. descriptions, measurement, and field examination of the stratigraphic section, use of topographic maps and air photos for location and as base maps) followed by two to three days of work applying this information to a problem (e.g. regional deformation patterns involving the lower Paleozoic stratigraphic section).
 Additional topics included in this first part of the course are techniques of mapping simple structures on aerial photographs and topographic maps, reconnaissance mapping of a relatively large area of moderate structural complexity, the study of sedimentary rocks through detailed description and measurement of stratigraphic sections, detailed mapping and reconstruction of the geologic history of a highly complex structure characterized by numerous folds and faults, and field studies of igneous and Archean metamorphic rocks.

 As a culmination of the intense instructional portion of the course students are given the option to select a particular focus for the final week of intense instruction.
-Options for this week include an emphasis on crystalline rocks (G429c) or the integration of different geophysical techniques (G429g).
+Options for this week include an emphasis on crystalline rocks (G429c) or the integration of different geophysical techniques (G429g) or stratigraphy and subsurface exploration techniques (G429s).
 This work is set within the overall framework that has been developed up to this point in the course allowing students to explore how more in-depth techniques can be adapted within a field setting.

 The second part of G429 involves a Final Study Area project composed of mapping in an area characterized by both geologic diversity and complexity.
 The student works independently in one of several FSAs and produces extensive sets of different types of supporting data; geologic maps on aerial photographs (stereographic pairs) and a topographic base maps; geologic cross sections; other appropriate projects of data as determined by the student; and a summary of the geologic history of the region as a final project.
 The maps and written report for the project are due on the last day of the course.